MiSSiLe; Military Social Science Laboratory (Blais)

 - Dr. Blais given the 2016 Arthur W. Melton Award for Early Career Achievement by APA’s Division 19 (Society for Military Psychology)

 To apply, please send a resume and letter of interest to Rebecca.email@example.com.
-UG Researchers must be able to commit to at least 1 full academic year of service.
+Dr. Blais will be accepting 1-2 graduate students.